vrona/FHE.Chess/docs/Project_Flow.md

 Raw data are downloadable here: [kaggle.com/datasets/arevel](https://www.kaggle.com/datasets/arevel/chess-games)

-*   **Raw data explanation**: see [Data Explanation](data_explanation.md),
+*   **Raw data**: quick explanation via [data Explanation](data_explanation.md),

 *   **Data preparation**: is explained in this [wb_2000](https://github.com/vrona/FHE.Chess/blob/quant_fhe/server_cloud/data/wb_2000.ipynb) notebook.<br>
 Little take away: the goal is to create an AI that would be rated at least 1500 ELO on Lichess.<br>
-Thus, the preparation step aimed to provide only data points from games derived from chess players rated at least 2000 ELO each (white and black).
+Thus, the preparation step aimed to provide only data points derived from games of chess players rated at least 2000 ELO each (white and black).

-*   **Data transformation**: Transformations are supplied by [helper_chessset.py](https://github.com/vrona/FHE.Chess/blob/quant_fhe/server_cloud/model_src/helper_chessset.py) for training and production and for compilation [data_compliance.py](../server_cloud/server/data_compliance.py) is solicited.
-All details are here: [Data transformation](data_transformation.md).
+*   **Data transformation**: transformations are supplied by [helper_chessset.py](https://github.com/vrona/FHE.Chess/blob/quant_fhe/server_cloud/model_src/helper_chessset.py) for training and production.
+However, for compilation, [data_compliance.py](../server_cloud/server/data_compliance.py) is solicited.<br>
+All details are here: [data transformation](data_transformation.md).

 <br>

 ## Chess App.

-The AI needs an environment to take input from and to propose output to.
+The AI needs an environment to take input from and to apply its output.<br>
-The development of the chess app itself can be done completely from scratch or based on [python-chess](https://python-chess.readthedocs.io/en/latest/) library.
+The development of the chess app itself can be done completely from scratch or based on [python-chess](https://python-chess.readthedocs.io/en/latest/) library.<br>
-It happens that this project is based on both (to speed up development).
+It happens that this project is based on both (to speed up development).<br>

 Except the [Clone_Chess class](https://github.com/vrona/FHE.Chess/blob/quant_fhe/client_local/chess_env/clone_chess.py) which returns [python-chess](https://python-chess.readthedocs.io/en/) methods, everything from [client_local/chess_env](https://github.com/vrona/FHE.Chess/tree/quant_fhe/client_local/chess_env) is made from scratch.<br>

-Explanations of chess app scripts are here [Chess_app](Chess_app/Chess_app.md).
+Explanations of chess app scripts are here: [Chess_app](Chess_app/Chess_app.md).

 <br>